Columbus Blue Jackets player Johnny Gaudreau, brother Matthew killed in NJ crash, police say

 Both brothers played for Boston College and Johnny won the Heisman Trophy of college hockey, the Hobey Baker Award, in 2014.
 Johnny was a contributor to BC's NCAA championship win in 2012, as well.

-Both brothers went to Gloucester Catholic High School in Gloucester City, New Jersey, and both played hockey there.
+Both Johnny and Matthew went to Gloucester Catholic High School in Gloucester City, New Jersey, and both played hockey there.
 Matthew served as coach of the Gloucester Catholic hockey team after a five-year pro career.

 NHL Commissioner Gary Bettman issued a statement that said in part: